 Not just that, honey has also been known for its medicinal uses.

 The yearly Experimental Biology conference, where six societies of about 14,000 scientists and guests from 50 societies meet, said in one of its meets that honey extends a considerable performance enhancement to sports practitioners and athletes, especially during peak performance or when performing strenuous training.

-“Numerous studies have singled out carbohydrates as a critical nutrient in endurance exercise,” said University of Memphis Exercise and Sport Nutrition Laboratory principal investigator Richard Kreide.
+“Many studies have shown carbohydrates as a critical nutrient in physical performance,” said Richard Kreide.
+The principal investigator of the University of Memphis Exercise and Sport Nutrition Laboratory.

-“Most of the studies to date have shown supplementation with glucose to provide the extra staying power.
-We were pleased to find that honey, a ‘cocktail’ of various natural sugars, performed just as well,” Kreide added.
+Kreide added, “Most studies to date have shown supplementation with glucose providing the extra staying power.
+We were pleased to find that honey, a ‘cocktail’ of various natural sugars, performed just as well,”.

 The team of researchers asked aggressive male cyclists to keep cycling for 64 kilometers every week.
 They fed them different energy-boosting beverages—dextrose gel, a flavored placebo that was calorie-free, and honey.
 The participants were divided, each group gave particular energy supplements of 15 grams with 250 milliliters of water prior to the race.
 They were given their respective drinks every 16 kilometers they traveled on the bike.

 Those given honey and dextrose gel performed better in terms of staying cycling power than those given the placebo supplement.
 Although cyclists who took the dextrose gel did slightly better than the honey group, the researchers decided the difference was insignificant.
 They still established the fact that honey is an effective natural carbohydrate or energy-giving supplement for athletes.